 7. Brazil Nuts

-Like almonds and other nuts, brazil nuts are especially great for hair growth.
-However, they are better for hair growth due to their high selenium content.
-In 100 grams of Brazil nuts, there are almost 2000 micrograms of selenium, which is essential for testosterone growth.
-It also speeds up and helps regulate your thyroid.
+Like almonds and other nuts, Brazil nuts are especially great for hair growth.
+However, they are better for hair growth because of their high selenium content.
+Though the research on selenium intake and testosterone levels are mixed, there are still numerous health benefits offered by these nuts, like helping regulate your thyroid.

 Raisins contain boron, which is another mineral that has been shown to increase levels of free testosterone in the body.
 Multiple studies have proven that boron ingredients help with stronger, thicker hair.